 Site of Special Scientific Interest (SSSI).
+A

-A classification notified under the Wildlife and Countryside Act (1981 as amended).
+classification notified under the Wildlife and Countryside Act (1981 as amended).
 All the London sites of biodiversity interest are included within sites of Metropolitan Importance for Nature Conservation.

 Sites of Metropolitan Importance for Nature Conservation.
-Are those sites which contain the best examples of London's habitats, sites which contain particularly rare species, rare assemblages of species or important populations of species, or sites which are of particular significance within otherwise heavily built-up areas of London.
+Those sites which contain the best examples of London's habitats, sites which contain particularly rare species, rare assemblages of species or important populations of species, or sites which are of particular significance within otherwise heavily built-up areas of London.
 They are of the highest priority for protection.

-Small office.
-A B1(a) use with a floor area of between 100 sq m and 300 sq m (1,075 sq ft and 3,250 sq ft).
+Small office/ business.
+A B1(a) use / B Class use with a floor area of between 100 sq m and 300 sq m.
+(GEA)